-- 1) No owner of any animal shall allow a dog or cat to defecate upon public property or upon any private property other than the property of the animal's owner without thoroughly removing and disposing of the feces. - 2) No owner of any animal shall allow the feces or urine of the animal to accumulate on his, or another's, property so as to become a public nuisance and/or a danger to the animal or the public health, safety, or welfare
+- 1. No owner of any animal shall allow a dog or cat to defecate upon public property or upon any private property other than the property of the animal's owner without thoroughly removing and disposing of the feces. - 2.
+No owner of any animal shall allow the feces or urine of the animal to accumulate on his, or another's, property so as to become a public nuisance and/or a danger to the animal or the public health, safety, or welfare

-5.11 ANIMAL FIGHTING
+5.9 ANIMAL FIGHTING

-- A. No person shall promote stage, hold, manage, conduct, train for, carry on, or attend any game, exhibition, contest or fight in which any animal participates for the purpose of injuring, killing, maiming or destroying itself or any other animal. - B. No person shall own, possess, rear, breed, train, buy, sell, transport, or advertise or otherwise offer to sell any fighting cock, fighting dog, or other fighting animal; - C. No person shall be present at any such fight without attempting to interfere with or stop such contest or display. - D. It is unlawful to own, equip, or sponsor an animal for the purpose of having it participate in animal fighting, including for purposes of monetary gain or entertainment.
+A. No person shall promote stage, hold, manage, conduct, train for, carry on, or attend any game, exhibition, contest or fight in which any animal participates for the purpose of injuring, killing, maiming or destroying itself or any other animal.